 Barbie, Hot Wheels power Mattel's holiday-quarter sales beat

-Feb 9 (Reuters) - Mattel Inc MAT.O beat estimates for quarterly sales on Tuesday as parents splurged on Barbie dolls and Hot Wheels cars for their children during a holiday season that was dulled by the COVID-19 pandemic.
+Feb 9 (Reuters) - Mattel Inc MAT.O beat quarterly sales estimates on Tuesday as parents splurged on Barbie dolls and Hot Wheels cars for their children during a holiday season that was dulled by the COVID-19 pandemic.

+The toymaker's shares, which gained over 32% in the last year, rose 2% in extended trading.

 The toymaker said worldwide gross billings for Barbie, Mattel's biggest brand, rose 19% in the fourth quarter, while Hot Wheels billings rose 13%.
 Gross billings excludes sales adjustments such as trade discounts.

-Mattel's overall net sales rose about 10% to $1.63 billion for the fourth quarter ended Dec.
-31, beating analysts' estimates of $1.58 billion, according to IBES data from Refinitiv.
+Mattel's overall net sales rose about 10% to $1.63 billion for the fourth quarter, beating analysts' estimates of $1.58 billion.

-Rival Hasbro Inc HAS.O reported a 3.6% increase in comparable holiday quarter revenue on Monday, also beating analysts estimates on demand for board games such as Monopoly, as well toys based on "The Mandalorian" TV series.
+Rival Hasbro Inc HAS.O reported a 3.6% increase in comparable holiday quarter revenue on Monday.

-Mattel reported adjusted earnings of 40 cents per share, up from 11 cents per share a year earlier.
+Mattel reported adjusted earnings of 40 cents per share, beating estimates of 23 cents per share.

 The company also announced a new cost-cutting program, aimed at saving about $250 million in costs by 2023.
 Mattel said it expects to spend between $100 million to $125 million to implement it.